 Z-Files #12 Art and the City, Free

-Z-Files #12, Art and the City: Flashbacks, previews and visions
+Z-Files # 12, Art and the City: Flashbacks, Foresight and Visions

-BKOR (Visual Arts & Public Space) and Sculpture International Rotterdam open the cultural season with Z-Files #12, Friday 28 August in WORM.
-Z-Files is a live talk show where art, public space and the city are discussed with interviews, lectures, presentations and mini-lectures.
-Z-Files #12 is all about 'Art and the city: flashbacks, looking ahead and visions'.
+BKOR (Visual Arts & Public Space) and Sculpture International Rotterdam open the cultural season with Z-Files # 12, Friday 28 August in WORM.
+Z-Files is a live talk show that covers art, public space and the city with interviews, lectures, presentations and mini-lectures.
+Z-Files # 12 is all about 'Art and the city: flashbacks, looking ahead and visions'.
 How are you doing?
 What are the plans and what are the dreams?
 Host Ernest van der Kwast goes in search of the answers with his guests.

 The evening begins with an interview with Dees Linders, artistic director of Sculpture International Rotterdam.
-Other guests are: Adriaan Visser, Alderman for Finance, City Center, Culture and Sport; sculptor, installation and light artist Jan van Munster, visual artist Jonas Staal; lecturer in cultural diversity Nana Adusei-Poku, curator Lisette Smits and Lauran Schijvens.
-In addition, the Art & Architecture route map is being launched and the Z-Files newspaper #2 has just arrived, fresh from the press.
+Other guests are: Adriaan Visser, Alderman for Finance, City Center, Culture and Sports; sculptor, installation and light artist Jan van Munster, visual artist Jonas Staal; professor of cultural diversity Nana Adusei-Poku, curator Lisette Smits and Lauran Schijvens.
+In addition, the Art & Architecture roadmap is launched and Z-Files newspaper # 2 has just arrived, fresh off the press.

 Adriaan Visser, Alderman for Finance, City Center, Culture and Sport will be interviewed about the policy of the visual arts in public spaces.
 In addition, there is talk of the controversy of the arrival of Olafur Eliasson's Kissing Earth and the much needed restoration of the image of Gabo (untitled) that was already placed in 1957 for the Bijenkorf and still symbolizes the reconstruction of the destroyed city for Rotterdam.